 Where to buy Skyroam Solis

-You can buy Skyroam Solis on the Skyroam website here, but they’re out of stock until sometime in May 2021, at their last estimate.
+You can buy Skyroam Solis on the Skyroam website here, but they’re out of stock until sometime late 2021, at their last estimate.